 In November 2020, in connection with the Series A-2 convertible preferred stock financing, two founding stockholders entered into Stock Restriction Agreements, or Restriction Agreements, whereby 139,057 shares that were previously vested and not subject to repurchase became restricted and subject to repurchase.
-The repurchase rights lapse 50% on the one-year anniversary of the Restriction Agreements and 50% on the second anniversary of the Restriction Agreements.
-Shares subject to repurchase by the

-Company are not deemed, for accounting purposes, to be outstanding until those shares vest and therefore are not included in the shares outstanding on the consolidated balance sheet.
+The repurchase rights lapsed as to 50% on the one-year anniversary of the Restriction Agreements and 50% on the second anniversary of the Restriction Agreements.
+Shares subject to repurchase by the Company are not deemed, for accounting purposes, to be outstanding until those shares vest and therefore are not included in the shares outstanding on the consolidated balance sheet.

 In connection with the vesting restrictions placed on these previously vested shares, the Company was required to determine the measurement date fair value of the shares, which was \$2.37 per share or \$0.3 million in aggregate.
-The measurement date fair value of the restricted stock will be recognized as stock-based compensation expense over the vesting period.
-As of December 31, 2022 and 2021, zero and 69,529 shares were subject to repurchase by the Company, respectively.
+The measurement date fair value of the restricted stock was recognized as stock-based compensation expense over the vesting period.
+As of December 31, 2023 and 2022, zero shares were subject to repurchase by the Company.